Comparison

 The verdict

 Docebo is built for large enterprises with dedicated L&D teams, complex audience mixes, and the budget for an enterprise implementation.
 If you have all three, it's a strong choice.
 Franchise HQ teams running training across locations usually have one or two L&D people, a focused use case (frontliner ops), and a fast-deploy mandate.
-The mismatch isn't that Docebo is bad — it's that it's sized for a different operational reality.
-Aristotl is right-sized for franchise HQ: multi-tenant from day one, AI from SOPs, location-sliced dashboard, self-serve onboarding.
+The mismatch isn't that Docebo is bad - it's that it's sized for a different operational reality.
+Aristotl is right-sized for franchise HQ: scoped access from day one, AI from SOPs, location-sliced dashboard, self-serve onboarding.
 If you're not staffed for a Docebo rollout, Aristotl is the more practical fit.